General Surgery Residency Program at Vassar Brothers Medical Center

 • High-fidelity manikins that simulate human physiology and pathology

-• Two large debriefing rooms for instruction and discussions
+• Ddebriefing rooms for instruction and discussions

 • Cutting-edge audio/visual capability so scenarios can be recorded and played back for analysis while debriefing and data can be captured for research or assessment